laravel/docs/routing.md

 Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
 Shared attributes are specified in an array format as the first parameter to the `Route::group` method.

-To learn more about route groups, we'll walk through several common use-cases for the feature.

 <a name="route-group-middleware"></a>
 ### Middleware

 To assign middleware to all routes within a group, you may use the `middleware` key in the group attribute array.
-Middleware will be executed in the order you define this array:
+Middleware are executed in the order they are listed in the array:

     Route::group(['middleware' => 'auth'], function () {
         Route::get('/', function ()    {